baonq888/research-rag/README.md

 The system supports multimodal content including text, tables, and images.
 It features both full-document and section-level summaries, powered by LangChain and Transformer-based models.

-Built with FastAPI and Redis, ResearchRAG provides persistent document storage and scalable inference.
+Built with FastAPI and Redis, providing persistent document storage and scalable inference.

 ## Features